-Arup Group Board and the Board engagement - The Arup Group Board and the Board engage through the Arup Group's senior positions, and participation, in policy setting, government and regulatory forums; partnership with influencers e.g., Ellen McArthur Foundation, C40 Cities, World Business Council for Sustainable Development; membership of the World Economic Forum and UN Global Compact and Community Engagement programme.
+Arup Group Board and the Board engagement - The Arup Group Board and the Board engage through the Arup Group's senior positions, and participation, in policy setting, government and regulatory forums, and partnerships with influencers and wider societal engagement.
 The directors of the Company are a direct part of the engagement by way of their roles in the Arup Group.